 In October of 2004, it was reported that according to an unreleased study by government regulators, Vioxx may have led to more than 27,000 heart attacks and sudden cardiac deaths prior to the action taken by Merck to eliminate the drug from the market altogether.
 However, despite its decision to remove Vioxx from the health care market, Merck continues to deny any liability or wrongdoing for claims brought against it.

 While denying liability still, Merck surprisingly pleaded guilty to a criminal misdemeanor charge as a part of a settlement with the United States Department of Justice (DOJ) at the end of 2011.
 Despite all of its losses with Vioxx, Merck scarcely floundered, and 2017 forecasts show Merck’s shares and revenues steadily increasing at promising rates.
-Pharmaceutical analyst and clinical assistant professor at the Ross School of Business at the University of Michigan described it all as “just a cost of doing business.”
+Erik Gordon, a pharmaceutical analyst and clinical assistant professor at the University of Michigan’s Ross School of Business, described it to the New York Times as “just a cost of doing business.”

 Merck’s Knowledge of Cardiovascular Risks